neondatabase/postgresql_anonymizer/docs/index.md

 [declare the masking rules] using the PostgreSQL Data Definition Language (DDL) and specify your anonymization strategy inside the table definition itself.

-Once the maskings rules are defined, you can access the anonymized data in 3 different ways :
+Once the maskings rules are defined, you can apply them using 5 different **masking methods** :

 * [Anonymous Dumps] : Simply export the masked data into an SQL file
 * [Static Masking] : Remove the PII according to the rules
 * [Dynamic Masking] : Hide PII only for the masked users
+* [Masking Views] : Build dedicated views for the masked users
+* [Masking Data Wrappers] : Apply masking rules on external data

+Each method has its pros and cons.
+Different masking methods may be used in different contexts.

 In addition, various [Masking Functions] are available : randomization, faking, partial scrambling, shuffling, noise or even your own custom function!

-Beyond masking, it is also possible to use a fourth approach called [Masking Views], which are perfect for [generalization], statistics and data analytics.

 Finally, the extension offers a panel of [detection] functions that will try to guess which columns need to be anonymized.